decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     on(message: string, callback: (value: any, sender: string) => void): Observer<IEvents['comms']>;
 }

-// Warning: (ae-missing-release-tag) "NftFrameType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const enum NftFrameType {
     // (undocumented)